juan-domenech/stdin-python-bridge/README.md

 ### --showprogress
 (Impacts performance)

-Show the complex64 item of the signal in Hexadecimal (like it goes through the wire), the real and imaginary component as float32 and the wave as ASCII.
+Show the complex64 item of the signal in Hexadecimal, the real and imaginary component as float32 and the wave as ASCII.
 ```
 INFO:	WAVE handle send: |cd cc cc 3d 00 00 80 bf|  0.10000000149011612                 -1.0 │─────────────────■──────────────┼■───────────────────────────────│
 INFO:	WAVE handle send: |bc e8 aa 3e f4 50 71 bf|   0.3338068723678589  -0.9426414966583252 │                     ■          │■                               │